-Due to the sophisticated investigative resources required to properly investigate certain sex crimes, the UMBPF has a concurrent jurisdiction agreement with the Baltimore Police Department to take primary investigative responsibility for investigating first and second degree rapes and first and second degree sex offenses.
-The UMBPF will also assign an investigator to facilitate internal University incident management and internal judicial affairs protocols.
+Due to the sophisticated investigative resources required to properly investigate certain sex crimes, the UMBPF has a concurrent jurisdiction agreement with the Baltimore Police Department to take primary investigative responsibility for investigating first- and second-degree rapes and first- and second-degree sex offenses.
+The UMBPF also will assign an investigator to facilitate internal University incident management and internal judicial affairs protocols.